COPRS/production-common/processing-common/distribution/README.md

-# RS-Core distribution chain
+# RS Core Component - Distribution

-This folder contains the definition for the factory default of the distribution-chain.
+This folder contains the factory default configuration for the RS Core component Distribution that will publish products for the end user.

 For more information please refer to the [Software Release Notes](./doc/SRN.md).